A. The people who came with Ezra to Jerusalem.

 3. (31-32) Summary of their departure, and arrival in Jerusalem.

 Then we departed from the river of Ahava on the twelfth day of the first month, to go to Jerusalem.
 And the hand of our God was upon us, and He delivered us from the hand of the enemy and from ambush along the road.
 So we came to Jerusalem, and stayed there three days.

 a.
 And the hand of our God was upon us: Ezra here repeated what is now a familiar phrase.
 God’s hand was indeed upon them to protect, guide, and bless them.

 i.
 “God never fails those who act in full dependence on Himself, and so in complete independence of all others.”
 (Morgan)

 b.
-So we came to Jerusalem: This ended the fourth-month journey from Babylonia to Jerusalem.
+So we came to Jerusalem: This ended the four-month journey from Babylon to Jerusalem.
 Ezra – together with the entire group – was now in the Promised Land and in the land promised to their ancestors.

 C. Arrival in Jerusalem.

 1. (33-34) Precious articles offered to the LORD.